Find flights

 Finally, premium economy passengers on ANA also get lounge access included if departing from Tokyo airports, Osaka, or Honolulu.

-Tip: on Flying Honu A380 flights, you’ll also get a nice branded bag that can be used later for shopping or going to the beach.
+On “Flying Honu” A380 flights, you’ll also get a nice branded bag that can be used later for shopping or going to the beach.

 Long-haul business class

-The first is a fairly standard staggered configuration that’s very private, with direct aisle access for everyone, but it’s a previous generation seat and it isn’t incredibly wide.
-That said, it lies flat, there’s lots of storage and personal space overall, and it’s a very comfortable way to fly.
+ANA has two basic versions of business class.
+The first is a fairly standard staggered configuration that’s very private with direct aisle access for everyone.
+It’s a previous generation seat and isn’t incredibly wide, but it lies flat, there’s lots of storage, and it’s a very comfortable way to fly.
 This is the most common offering.

-Lounge access comes with this as standard of course, as does a nice amenity kit that will make for a good souvenir if you’re into that sort of thing (or have a friend who is).
+Lounge access comes with this as standard, of course, as does a nice amenity kit that will make for a good souvenir if you’re into that sort of thing (or have a friend who is).

 Long-haul first class

-The previous generation is called The Square and it’s only found on the 777.
-While the service and soft product will be at a very high level, the seat itself is not the best in my opinion.
-That’s because there is a shell surrounding you on both sides, making it more difficult to see out the window and creating a hemmed-in feeling that I don’t love (although you also won’t see any other passengers if you don’t want to.)
+The previous generation is called “The Square” and it’s only found on the 777.
+While the service will be at a very high level, the seat itself is not my favorite.
+A shell surrounds you on both sides, making it more difficult to see out the window and creating a hemmed-in feeling that I don’t love (though you also won’t see any other passengers).

-Then you have the pinnacle of ANA’s onboard offering, dubbed The Suite.
+Then you have the pinnacle of the ANA onboard offering, dubbed “The Suite.”
 This is available on some 777s, and it features unmatched privacy and comfort.
 The A380 first class seat, while not branded the same way, is very similar.
 If you’re springing for first class, it pays to try and book one of these.

-Tip: If departing from Narita in First Class don’t forget to check in at the dedicated Suite Lounge check-in for a calm and speedy trip through the airport.
+Tip: If departing from Narita in First Class, don’t forget to check in at the dedicated Suite Lounge check-in for a calm and speedy trip through the airport.

 Medium-haul business class